haiku/website/content/legacy-docs/writing-video-card-drivers/appendix-b-glossary.md

 <a name="OpenGL"></a>
 <h4>OpenGL</h4>
 <p>SGI and the Khronos Group's open standard for 3D hardware acceleration.
+The OpenGL Registry contains specifications of the core API and shading language; specifications of Khronos- and vendor-approved OpenGL extensions; header files corresponding to the specifications; and related documentation including specifications, extensions, and headers for the GLX, WGL, and GLU APIs.
 Because this is an open standard, it makes it possible to be used by various platforms. </p>

 <a name="OSD"></a>